 Own-price elasticity: measures the percentage change in real spending on a product category given a 1% change in the price of that category.

-- International Evidence on Food Consumption Patterns: An Update Using 2005 International Comparison Program Data
+- New International Evidence on Food Consumption Patterns: A Focus on Cross-Price Effects Based on 2005 International Comparison Program Data , January 2014.

 Seale, James L., and Anita Regmi.
 2006.
 "Modeling International Consumption Patterns," Review of Income and Wealth, Vol. 52(4), pp. 603-24.